goepp/goepp.github.io/index.md

 ## Teaching

-I am a tutorial assistant at the Faculty of Pharmacy of the Paris Descartes University.
+I was a tutorial assistant at the Faculty of Pharmacy of the Paris Descartes University.
 I teach R programming, fundamental algebra and analysis, and introduction to probability and statistics.

 ## Misc